 Why build your own LMS like Udemy?

 Benefits and challenges

 Online learning has become one of the most sought after mediums to learn something new.
 There are many eLearning websites already available, but new ones are constantly emerging as the demand rises.
-Many businesses recognize that building their own LMS platform is a profitable endeavour.
+Many businesses recognize that building their own Learning Management System is a profitable endeavour.
 But before you start developing your own solution it is important to be aware of the benefits and challenges of online learning as well as the current trends (you can read more about it in the post EdTech Trends To Watch In 2021.
-As for now, let's dive deeper into the benefits and challenges of LMS development.
+As for now, let's dive deeper into the benefits and challenges of eLearning website development.